 Do I Have to Report a DUI Conviction in Florida?

-A DUI conviction in Florida remains on your criminal record permanently and must be disclosed on background checks for employment, professional licensing, or other purposes.
-However, if you were arrested or charged but not convicted, you may be eligible to have your record sealed, potentially allowing you to avoid disclosure in certain situations.
+Yes, a DUI conviction in Florida is a permanent part of your criminal record and must be disclosed on background checks for employment, housing, professional licensing, and other purposes.
+Unlike some other offenses, DUI convictions in Florida cannot be sealed or expunged — even for first-time offenders.
+However, if you were arrested or charged but not convicted, you may be eligible to have your record sealed or expunged, which can allow you to lawfully avoid disclosure in many situations.
+Speaking with a DUI attorney early in your case — before any plea is entered — is critical to preserving this option.

 Can Prescription Medication Lead to a DUI in Florida?